 where the null hypothesis corresponds to perfect predictive parity.
 Applying our ELFA procedure, we obtain 90\% and 95\% empirical likelihood confidence intervals for $\epsilon(G)$ of $[0.022,\, 0.055]$ and $[0.018,\, 0.058]$, respectively.
 Both intervals exclude zero, providing statistically significant evidence of a predictive disparity between African-American and Caucasian defendants under the COMPAS risk assessment.
 These results demonstrate that the proposed ELFA method effectively captures and quantifies fairness discrepancies with rigorous statistical guarantees.

-Secondly, again using the PPV for Caucasian defendants as the reference, we construct simultaneous 90\% and 95\% confidence intervals for the PPV disparity across all subpopulations defined by the intersection of African-American, sex, and age.
-Table~\ref{tab-African-American Disparity} indicates that, at the 95\% level, the intervals exclude zero for \textit{All}, $\!<25$, $25$--$45$, \textit{M}, \textit{M}($<25$), and \textit{M}($25$--$45$), implying higher PPV for these African-American groups relative to the Caucasian reference; the interval for \textit{F} also excludes zero but in the negative direction.
-At the 90\% level, two additional female-by-age groups, \textit{F}($<25$) and \textit{F}($25$--$45$), show negative disparities with intervals excluding zero.
-For ease of comparison, Figure~\ref{fig-African-American Disparity} plots these confidence intervals.
+Secondly, again using the PPV for Caucasian defendants as the reference, we construct simultaneous 95\% confidence intervals for the PPV disparity across all subpopulations defined by the intersection of African-American, sex, and age.
+Figure~\ref{fig-PPV_African-American_Disparity-0.95} indicates that, at the 95\% level, the intervals exclude zero for \textit{All}, $\!<25$, $25$--$45$, \textit{M}, \textit{M}($<25$), and \textit{M}($25$--$45$), implying higher PPV for these African-American groups relative to the Caucasian reference; the interval for \textit{F} also excludes zero but in the negative direction.
 Overall, ELFA suggests that COMPAS predictions are parity-consistent for several, though not all, African-American subpopulations, with departures from parity concentrated among younger male groups that exhibit higher PPV than the Caucasian reference.

-Thirdly, taking the PPV for Caucasian defendants as the reference, we construct simultaneous 90\% and 95\% confidence intervals for the PPV disparity across all subpopulations defined by the intersection of sex and age alone, based on $n=3317$ observations.
+Thirdly, taking the PPV for Caucasian defendants as the reference, we construct simultaneous 95\% confidence intervals for the PPV disparity across all subpopulations defined by the intersection of sex and age alone, based on $n=3317$ observations.
 In summary, conditional on a positive COMPAS prediction, the PPV for Caucasian defendants is lower than the overall PPV pooled across all racial categories.
-As shown in Figure~\ref{fig-Sex-Age Disparity}, this below-average pattern is most pronounced in key subgroups such as for \textit{All}, $\!<25$, $25$--$45$, \textit{M}, \textit{M}($<25$), and \textit{M}($25$--$45$), with the Caucasian PPV consistently falling below the all-group benchmark.
+As shown in Figure~\ref{fig-PPV_Sex-Age_Disparity-0.95}, this below-average pattern is most pronounced in key subgroups such as for \textit{All}, $\!<25$, $25$--$45$, \textit{M}, \textit{M}($<25$), and \textit{M}($25$--$45$), with the Caucasian PPV consistently falling below the all-group benchmark.

 Finally, we use the ELBH procedure to investigate whether any demographic groups exhibit harmful PPV disparities.
 Let $\epsilon_0 = 0.01$ denote the disparity threshold.
 We conduct the hypothesis test: